 The ideal time to move her is about a week before the brood is due. spawning can be triggered by making a partial water change and dropping the water temperature slightly.

 Feed The Fish With Live Food

-Feeding extra live-foods will also help since invertebrates naturally become more numerous in the floodwaters at this time.
-In contrast, annual killifish can be brought into breeding condition by lowering the water level and slightly increasing the temperature, since in the wild they spawn when the sun begins to dry up the pools in which they naturally live.
+Feeding extra live foods will also help since invertebrates naturally become more numerous in the floodwaters at this time.
+In contrast, annual killifish can be brought into breeding conditions by lowering the water level and slightly increasing the temperature, since in the wild they spawn when the sun begins to dry up the pools in which they naturally live.

 It is usually possible to tell from the changing appearance and behavior of the fish that spawning is imminent.
 The males may take on a more intense breeding coloration and show aggression toward one another.
 They will actively pursue the females, whose body becomes swollen with developing eggs.

 In some species, you may also notice that the fish perform courtship rituals, or carefully clean spawning sites, such as rocks or leaves.
 This is the time to transfer the fish to a spawning tank.
 In territorial species that spawn in pairs or small groups, always move the females first to allow them to settle in the tank before the males are introduced.
 Communal spawners can be introduced as a shoal.

 Livebearers need little encouragement to breed in aquariums.
 Like egg-layers, they benefit from protein-rich conditioning foods, but many originate from relatively stable habitats and are not seasonal spawners, so they do not need environmental changes to trigger spawning.